PeeBs68/pands-project/README.md

 Using a while loop we also present similar stats by flower type.
 Using the ```unique()``` function we extract the three flower types into a new variable ```unique_class``` and use that in a while loop along with the ```describe()``` function to extract the min, max, mean and standard deviation of each flower type and export it to the analysis.txt file.

 Following this we move on to generating various plots to graphically describe the data through histograms and scatterplots.
 For the histograms we have four blocks of code - one for each of the attributes: Petal Length, Petal Width, Sepal Length and Sepal Width.
-The histogram code starts with creating a new list to store the data and populates it using a for loop that runs through the data set pulling out the data for each variable (e.g. Petal Length). the data is then sorted before generating the histogram using the ```sort()``` function.
-We then add a plot title and x and y labels before generating the plot and save it to our directory using ```plt.savefig()```.
+The histogram code starts with creating a new list to store the data and populates it using a for loop that runs through the data set pulling out the data for each variable (e.g. Petal Length).
+The data is then sorted before generating the histogram using the ```sort()``` function.
+We then add a plot title and x and y labels before generating the plot and saving it to our directory using ```plt.savefig()```.
 Finally we write a comment to the text file with the plot name for reference.
 Plots for the remaining three attributes (Petal Width, Sepal Length and Sepal Width) are created in a similar manner.
 But before creating each new plot we call ```plt.clf()``` to clear the previous plot and start fresh each time.

 Next we create two scatterplots to compare two sets of attributes - Petal Length/Petal Width and Sepal Length/Sepal Width.
-The blocks of code for these is quite similar to the histogram blocks of code but we use ```plt.scatter``` as opposed to ```plot.hist``` to generate the plots.
+The blocks of code for these are quite similar to the histogram blocks of code but we use ```plt.scatter``` as opposed to ```plot.hist``` to generate the plots.
 This shows all the data in one easy to read plot but to expand on it we use seaborn to create two new plots and use different colours to differentiate by flower type.
 We define new variables for the data for each axis and add a title and label as before then plot the data using ```sns.scatterplot``` and pass the arguement ```hue=iris_csv.Class``` to let seaborn assign colours based on the ```Class``` (i.e. flower type).

-The next plot we generate is a histogram comparing thePetal Length - for each flower type.
+The next plot we generate is a histogram comparing the Petal Length - for each flower type.
 To generate the data for the histogram we experimented with using ```.loc``` to return the required data into three separate lists (as opposed to the method used earlier to generate the individual histograms) with a list for each flower type.
 Once we have the data, the actual plotting code is similar to the above but plot the three sets of data using ```plt.hist``` for each one.
 This results in a single plot with three sets of data.

 The final plot we generate is a Heatmap using the seaborn module imported earlier.
 Seeing as we added the ```Class``` to our dataframe we must remove it before we can create the heatmap using ```.drop("Class", axes=1)``` to avoid a float error. https://stackoverflow.com/questions/8420143/valueerror-could-not-convert-string-to-float-id